 Some fascinating emails have come through my in-box over the past decade.
-One example arrived a couple of months ago from Erica Sonnenburg.
+One example arrived back in 2015 from Erica Sonnenburg, which led to this write-up shortly thereafter.
 Erica and her husband, Justin Sonnenburg, are researchers at Stanford where they study the collection of bacteria that inhabit our gut.
 It's called the microbiota.
 Her name struck me as familiar because the Sonnenburgs, both Ph.D.s, were included in Michael Pollan's article - Some of My Best Friends are Germs from May 2013.
 Her note went on to say they often cook recipes from 101 Cookbooks because many of them have the hallmarks of "good microbiota food".
 This immediately made me feel great, but also sparked many questions that have been dancing around my head ever since.

 When it comes to broad strokes, I get it.
 You want to encourage, nourish, support your internal bacterial community.
 The good bugs.
 And there are some general "best practices" in life that help.
 But, for me, the real, well-researched, specifics beyond that start to get increasingly hazy.
 I immediately wanted to know from her, which recipes exactly, and why?
 How exactly do I befriend and support my microbiota?
 How much does food impact it, and what are the other major factors?
 Best beverages - beer? wine? smoothies?
 In short, I wanted to know what sort of things I was doing in my day-to-day to support (or hurt) my unique-to-me friendly bugs, so I could continue to do more to support my microbiota.